ajweitz/devops-cheatsheets/linux/README.md

 - `w` : write - digit 2
 - `x` : execute - digit 1
 - `-` : empty
+### Special Permission Types
+- `S` : When a non-owner user will run the program, it will as if the owner is running it (will be either in owner or group section)
+- `t` : sticky bit.
+This can be added to directories, it means that everyone are allowed to to read/write files, but not delete.

 And the permissions are divided into 3 sections:
 1. owner